Aaronmx1/sec_financials_project/README.md

 **Overview:** This script creates multiple tables forming a star schema with the financial values as the fact table and a submissions, accounts, and forms table providing dimensions to the fact table.
 A staging table is used to parse data from the fact dataset in order to populate the dimension table before loading in the remaining fact data.

 **Process:**
-1.  **Create Table:** Generate dimenions, fact, and a staging table to house the data.
+1.  **Create Table:** Generate dimensions, fact, and a staging table to house the data.